Unity-Technologies/Graphics/com.unity.render-pipelines.high-definition/Documentation~/Upgrading-from-2021.1-to-2021.2.md

 * When you write a shader for a surface that recieves decals, the normals should now be blended using the surface gradient framework.
 The prototype for the function `ApplyDecalToSurfaceData` has changed from: `void ApplyDecalToSurfaceData(DecalSurfaceData decalSurfaceData, float3 vtxNormal, inout SurfaceData surfaceData)` to `void ApplyDecalToSurfaceData(DecalSurfaceData decalSurfaceData, float3 vtxNormal, inout SurfaceData surfaceData, inout float3 normalTS)`.
 You can refer to `LitData.hlsl` and `LitDecalData.hlsl` for an example implementation.

+An optimization performed on decals modified the rendering order between of decals that shares the same **Draw Order** value.
+If some of the decals in your scene overlaps, check the draw order in their material to ensure that they use different numbers.

 ### Tessellation
 HDRP 2021.2 has various tessellation shader code to enable tessellation support in [Master Stacks](master-stack-hdrp.md).  has changed the tessellation shader code in the following ways: